• Navigate with Confidence

 here is the noaa index for other charts in the Pacific Coast area http://www.charts.noaa.gov/OnLineViewer/PacificCoastViewerTable.shtml

-By the way, if you're using your chart for trip planning purposes you may like non navigation charts/maps better.
+By the way, if you're using your chart for trip planning purposes, you may like non-navigational charts/maps better.
 We find a fish-n-map chart inexpensive and very useful.

-Our favorite for planning is a full color waterproof laminated tourist map with topo lines, but does not show depth or rocks.
+Our favorite for planning is a full-color waterproof laminated tourist map with topo lines, but it does not show depth or rocks.

 A warning some boaters don't heed,